Identifying a Probable Cause

 Other reasons for insomnia include an underlying medical condition, pain, medications, sleep disorders, and poor sleep habits.

 If you've noticed signs of insomnia and the problem has been going on for a few weeks, set up an appointment with your doctor to discuss your sleep concerns.
 The doctor can assess your medical condition and make any needed changes to your meds if they're possibly causing the problem.
 If your doctor suspects an underlying sleep disorder like sleep apnea or restless legs syndrome, he or she may refer you to a sleep specialist.

 Keep a sleep log to see if you can identify any patterns to discuss with your doctor.
 Track when you go to bed, how long it takes you to fall asleep, how many times you awake at night, what time you get up, how you feel when you wake up, and if you take a nap during the day.

 Depending on the cause of insomnia, your doctor may prescribe a sleep medication to provide short-term relief.
-He or she may also refer you to cognitive behavioral therapy techniques and offer strategies to improve your sleep hygiene.
+He or she may also refer you to a mental health professional who practices cognitive behavioral techniques and other strategies to improve your sleep hygiene.

 Boost Your Sleep Hygiene

 Many Americans have poor sleep habits.
 Marks, the Atlanta psychiatrist,shares tips for getting a good night's sleep:

 - Keep your bedtime the same each night (even on the weekend) for consistency's sake.